RuSaBin/-3DPictureViewer/README.md

 # -3DPictureViewer
-Picture viewer displaying location photos of four directions and moving between locations.
-Also features possibility to pick up items and put in another location.
+Picture viewer displaying location photos from four directions.
+Also features possibility to pick up and put down items and move between locations.
 Application is developed to showcase photos of courtyards of Vilnius University.

 Application is developed in JAVA programming language utilising object oriented design.